BastiaanJansen/jwt-java/README.md

 Thesee two ways of creating JWT's will generate the same tokens.

 You don't need to immediately sign your JWT.
 You can also just build a `JWT` instance.
-With a `JWT` instance, you can get the header, payload, algorithm and validate the token which will be cover in a later chapter.
+With a `JWT` instance, you can get the header, payload, algorithm and validate the token which will be covered in a later chapter.
 You can, for example, pass around this `JWT` instance to other objects without passing around `String` objects.

 ```java
 // Build JWT instance